DIY Mini Mason Jar Salt and Pepper Shakers

 Making the Salt and Pepper Shaker Holes

 The clear glass makes the salt and pepper easily recognizable but the tops are solid and need holes for shaking.
-Thankfully they were a super easy update.
+Thankfully this is a super easy update.

 Start by using the little downloadable printable of an S and a P to print out as a pattern.
 Or you can draw out your own if your wanting a different font.

-Once printed out place the top of your miniature mason jar lid on top of the letter and draw a circle.
-Cut the circle out.
+Once printed out place the top of your miniature mason jar lid over the letter and draw a circle.
+Once outlined cut the circle out.

 Place the lids back on the jars, align the mason jar front to match with the front facing forward.
 This keeps the orientation of the S and P the same, so the letters read correctly when you put your little set together..